mal-lang/mal-simulator/README.md

 Attack steps:
 - Viability on attack steps represents whether an it is possible to compromise at all based on its parents.
-  - An `AND`-step is viable if all of its parents are viable.
+  - An `AND`-step is viable if all of its (necessary) parents are viable.
 Otherwise it is unviable.
   - An `OR`-step is viable if any of its parents are viable.
 Otherwise it is unviable.
   - An attack step with an uncertain TTC (which means it includes a Bernoulli distribution) is unviable if its Bernoulli sampling 'fails' (optional with setting `run_attack_step_bernoullis`).